natanfudge/HardCraft/ideas.md

   - Causes mobs to attack each other
   ### Blinding bomb
   - Causes mobs to not be effective at getting to you

+## Reworked objective (Defence of the Egg)
+- Instead of losing instantly when you die, a more reasonable way would be to allow dying and respawning as normal, but having a certain respawn timer as a penalty.
+- The objective then becomes defending something ("The Ender Dragon Egg" maybe), and if you die it will hinder you instead of ending the game.

+## Leaderboards Site (Defence of the Egg)
+- When you lose, you have the option of uploading your results to a site maintained by me.
+The results will include the amount of time you survived, as well as the modpack you used (or vanilla).
+Results will only count as "verified" if you have full recorded footage of your run, and 5 people confirmed the run.
+The main leaderboard will only show verified results.
+It's possible to report a run as not genuine to get it removed.